nicolasmiaguchiku/Feijuca.Auth/docs/index.md

 We’re grateful for everyone’s hard work and contributions!

-Have you a suggestion to improve the tool?
-Contribute to the project by opening a [PR](https://github.com/coderaw-io/Feijuca.Auth/pulls)
+Have a suggestion to improve the tool?
+Contribute to the project by opening a [PR](https://github.com/coderaw-io/Feijuca.Auth/pulls).